SoyGema/Starcraft_2_Data_Analysis/README.md

 ## An Analysis on the Rush Strategies of the Real-Time Strategy Game StarCraft-II
 https://kaigi.org/jsai/webprogram/2017/pdf/446.pdf

-## Using Logistic Regression to Analyze the Balance of a Game: The Case of Starcraft II TM
+## Using Logistic Regression to Analyze the Balance of a Game: The case of StarCraft-II TM
 https://arxiv.org/abs/1105.0755

 ## Master Maker : Understanding Gaming Skill through Practice and Habit from Gameplay Behavior